Skip to main content

 Volunteering provides physical and mental rewards.
 It:

-• Reduces stress: Experts report that when you focus on someone other than yourself, it interrupts usual tension-producing patterns.
+• Reduces stress: Experts report that when we focus on someone other than ourselves, it interrupts our usual tension-producing patterns.

-• Makes you healthier: Moods and emotions, like optimism, joy, and control over one's fate, strengthen the immune system.
+• Makes us healthier: Moods and emotions, like optimism, joy, and a feeling of control over one's fate, strengthen the immune system.

 2. It saves resources.